This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 Sintra guided tour option:

 If you don’t want to fuss around with the train and bus (and avoid waiting in all the queues for entrance tickets!), then you could take a guided tour to Pena Palace and Sintra instead.
-This option includes transport from Lisbon and a private tour guide.
+This option includes transport from Lisbon.

 Other tips for visiting Sintra: